justinxie712/melodex-main/README.md

 **Key Features:**

+- Spotify PKCE Authentication and log in flow support
 - Real-time search with dynamic results display
 - Interactive track selection with album artwork
 - Integrate Charts.js library to build the Compare mode, which allows user to compare metrics between up to 4 songs